lpillmann/covid19-vaccination-data-pipeline/README.md

 - How many people are still left to be vaccinated?

 #### Example analyses
-The charts below were produced using the dimensional model produced by the pipeline.
+The charts below were built using the dimensional model produced by the pipeline.
+Below each chart is the query used, for reference.

 Q: _Which states present the best vaccination per capta?_
 ![Cumulative vaccinations per capta](./images/analysis-cumulative-vaccinations-per-capta.png)